nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 **Microbiome**

-1. **Microbiome, brain, and behavioral reactivity.** Studying how the microbiome relates to the brain could inform important interventions for psychiatric risk.
+1. **Microbiome, brain, and behavioral reactivity.** Studying how the microbiome relates to the brain could inform important interventions for neuropsychiatric disorders.
 We are exploring associations between the microbiome and brain structures involved in the salience network and fear learning (i.e., amygdala, insula, hippocampus, acc) in neonates.
 Additionally, we are looking at how the features of the microbiome that are to be associated with these neural structures are associated with behavioral reactivity later in infancy.

     **Collaborators:** Cathi Propper (UNC), Margaret Sheridan (UNC), Rebecca Knickmeyer (MSU), Robert Quinn (MSU).